Skip to main content

 FAQs

-2. Subscribe to payment_request.completed and charge.created events
+3. Subscribe to payment_request.completed and any other events you need

 Possible reasons for signature mismatch: